rabindranath-mishra/GameBoyZero/README.md

     }
     ```

-3. Unmount the SD car connect it to the PI and boot.
+3. Unmount the SD card form your computer and insert it to the PI and boot.

 Post installation the PI should connect to your home network with SSH enabled.
-Check the PI's IP from your home router and connect the the PI using any SSH client (I use PuTTY).
+Check the PI's IP from your home router and connect to the PI using any SSH client (I use PuTTY).
 The default user name and password are 'pi' an 'raspberry'.

 Rest of the document use SSH for installation and configuration.